2 nights

-Two nights to close out the year — Miyajima's floating torii, a very specific kind of okonomiyaki, and a quiet, local hatsumōde at midnight.
+Two nights on the Seto Inland Sea — Miyajima's floating torii, a very specific kind of okonomiyaki, and December oysters straight from the source.

-Central Hiroshima near the baseball stadium — short tram rides to the Peace Park and the Miyajima ferry.
+On Peace Boulevard in central Hiroshima — a short walk to the Peace Park and easy tram access to the Miyajima ferry.

 A ferry to the sacred island, the vermilion gate at high tide, and Itsukushima Shrine walkways stretched out over the water.